newlandsvalley/elm-abc2vextab/README.md

 * What happens if the tune has very low notes?
 How to detect a bass clef?
 * Annotations
 * Slurs

+features currently unsupported by VexTab
+* First and second repeats
+* Tuplets with notes of different lengths